Rok at business gathering at a trade fair in Malabo, Equatorial Guinea

 Equatorial Guinea is also the third largest oil producer in Africa.
 As a result of increase in the extraction of petroleum, the country’s economy has grown significantly.

 The constant lack of civil rights, corruption and despotism has been ignored by international community on a big scale.
-It seems that the power of money that has been used to contract international companies, foreign bank accounts and luxury goods purchased in Western Europe are too tempting for international society to implement sanctions against the leader of Equatorial Guinea and his family.
+It seems that the power of money used to contract international companies, fund foreign bank accounts, and purchase luxury goods in Western Europe is overwhelming.

 Luxury infrastructure versus poor living conditions